-Consul-Terraform-Sync extends the Consul ecosystem to include Terraform as an officially supported tooling project.
-With the Terraform driver, Consul-Terraform-Sync installs the Terraform CLI locally and runs Terraform commands based on monitored Consul changes.
+Consul-Terraform-Sync (CTS) extends the Consul ecosystem to include Terraform as an officially supported tooling project.
+With the Terraform driver, CTS installs the Terraform CLI locally and runs Terraform commands based on monitored Consul changes.
 This page details how the Terraform driver operates using local workspaces and templated files.

 »Terraform CLI Automation